 I want people to enjoy them and be helped by them.
 Reviews are great and all, but helping others is more important to me.
 I know how I get, how it can be, and I want to help as much as possible.
 Enjoy them.
 Please.
 They remind me personally that there are other problems out there.
 That there is a dark place that each of us visits from time to time, but that some are prevented from getting out of.
 My stories help me get out of my depression, my darkness, and remind me that there is light.
 Because all of my stories have happier endings than beginnings.

 As the Soothsayer from Kung Fu Panda said, "Your story may not have such a happy beginning, but that doesn't make you who you are.
 It is the rest of your story, who you choose to be."
 I agree.

 I have many interests now.
 I do.
-I have seventy-five stories spread over thirty categories, and those are the published ones.
+I have seventy-nine stories spread over thirty-two categories, and those are the published ones.
 I have more stories on the back burner.
 I'm not going to stop writing.
 I've gotten better and better with each story.
 It is most evident if you read 'Sides Effects'.
 Something happened between the opening chapter and the closing chapter.
-I want to redo the first half of that story, but I'm reluctant.
-I grew there, and you can see it.
+I wanted to redo the first half of that story, but I was reluctant.
+I grew there, and you could see it.
+But I finally reworked the whole thing.
+The response was very positive, and now it's so much better.
 And it is still my most popular story.
 Like, ever.
 Only one that comes close is 'Dark Secrets'.
-I'm hoping that 'Paradox' does well, too.
-But it's in a little known Transformers series, so it probably won't.

 Enjoy the darkness, because they all turn out to shine brighter at the end because of it. :)